 5 Picnic Perfect Spots in Beaufort, South Carolina

-With COVID-19 still in full swing, the outdoors safely gives us the perfect opportunity to gather our friends and have a delicious picnic lunch together.
+With almost perfect weather year round here in Beaufort, the outdoors gives us the perfect opportunity to gather our friends and have a delicious picnic lunch together.

 Nothing quite compares to sitting underneath live oaks and enjoying the sunshine while sipping on some ice cold Southern sweet tea.
 Grab a big blanket and a picnic basket and head to one of these local Beaufort picnic spots.

 The waterfront offers plenty of green space for you to spread out a blanket, kick back and relax and let the day go by.

 Perhaps the most popular picnic spot in Beaufort, Henry C. Chambers Waterfront Park in downtown lures picnickers to its grassy field for plenty of good reasons.
 The waterfront offers plenty of green space for you to spread out a blanket, kick back and relax and let the day go by.
 Enjoy plenty of sunshine with a constant breeze coming in from the water or run over and hop on a swing.
 With its size lending to versatility, it’s the perfect location for picnickers who want to pick up a game of frisbee or a good football game, crack open a new book or enjoy the day with your pet. (dogs are welcome in the park).